rj-freaker/shopping-app-with-redux/README.md

 ## Introduction

 The Shopping App with Redux is a feature-rich online shopping application developed using React and Redux.
 It provides users with the ability to browse products, add them to their cart, and manage their shopping cart effortlessly.

+## Live Demo
+   here is the live demo link of my project :- https://shopping-test-project-f3a7e.web.app/

 ## Features